-- 3.6 The case records required to be maintained and retained under the Insolvency Practitioners Regulations 2005 include records of the amount of time spent on the case by the office holder and any persons assigned to assist in the administration of the case.
-This applies in any case where the insolvency practitioner is appointed on or after 1 April 2005. - 3.7 Where the fee is charged on a percentage basis the office holder should provide the approving body with details of any work which has been or is intended to be sub-contracted out which would normally be carried out by office holders themselves. - 3.8 A receiver appointed in relation to a company should on request provide the information specified in paragraphs 3.4 and 3.6 to the company's liquidator. - 3.9 When notices are sent out convening meetings under section 98 of the Insolvency Act 1986 they should include a statement to the effect that the resolutions to be taken at the meeting may include a resolution specifying the terms on which the liquidator is to be remunerated, and that the meeting may receive information about, or be called upon to approve, the costs of preparing the statement of affairs and convening the meeting.
-Members should advise directors when convening section 98 meetings that the notices despatched to creditors should include such a statement and be accompanied by the appropriate explanatory note referred to in paragraph 3.1.
+- 3.5 The case records required to be maintained and retained under the Insolvency Regulations (Northern Ireland) 1996 should include sufficient information to show full details of the time spent on the case by the office holder and his staff in cases where fees are on a time cost basis. - 3.6 Where the fee is charged on a percentage basis the office holder should provide the approving body with details of any work which has been or is intended to be sub-contracted out which would normally be carried out by office holders themselves. - 3.7 A receiver appointed in relation to a company should on request provide the information specified in paragraphs 3.4 and 3.6 to the company's liquidator. - 3.8 When notices are sent out convening meetings under Article 84 of the Insolvency (Northern Ireland) Order 1989 they should include a statement to the effect that the resolutions to be taken at the meeting may include a resolution specifying the terms on which the liquidator is to be remunerated, and that the meeting may receive information about, or be called upon to approve, the costs of preparing the statement of affairs and convening the meeting.
+Members should advise directors when convening Article 84 meetings that the notices despatched to creditors should include such a statement and be accompanied by the appropriate explanatory note referred to in paragraph 3.1.
 If that advice is given orally and not accepted by the directors it should be confirmed in writing.